FredHutch/swift-commander/README.md

 ```
 if setup you can use an external search engine such as ElasticSearch to quickly search for metadata you populated while uploading data

+alias: you can use `swc up` instead of `swc upload``

 ### swc download

+use `swc download /my_swift_container/subfolder /local/subfolder` to copy data from a swift object store to local or network storage. swc download` wraps `swift download` of the standard python swift client: